paulanthonywilson/furlough/_posts/2022-09-14-leaving-the-umbrella-behind.md

 [here](https://elixirforum.com/t/what-s-wrong-with-umbrella-apps/49585/3?u=paulanthonywilson)

 More directories can be a pain to navigate, especially if you are using a navigation tree.
 Having to be in different directories to perform different mix tasks can also be a bit of a headache.

+Another problem with the multiple "apps" is the repeated identical file names.
+I have edited the wrong `mix.exs` or `application.ex` file on several occasions.

 ### More code, slower build